 RIDE THE TWEETSIE RAILROAD

 Were you looking for a fun-filled day for the whole family?
-Look no further than Tweetsie Railroad, located right in Blowing Rock.
+Tweetsie Railroad, located right in Blowing Rock, is the perfect place.
 This Wild West Amusement Park features a variety of kid-friendly attractions, including a vintage roller coaster, Ferris wheel, and merry-go-round.

 Enjoy a 3-mile train adventure behind a steam locomotive, before heading to the Deer Park Zoo and the amusement park rides.
 The kids will love the gem mining here too!